dotnet/csharpstandard/standard/conversions.md

 ### §explicit-tuple-conversions Explicit tuple conversions

 An explicit conversion exists from a tuple expression `E` to a tuple type `T` if `E` has the same arity as `T` and an implicit or explicit conversion exists from each element in `E` to the corresponding element type in `T`.
-The conversion is performed by creating an instance of `T`'s corresonding `System.ValueTuple<...>` type, evaluating each tuple element expression of `E` in order, converting it to the corresponding element type, and initializing each corresponding field of the tuple value with the result.
+The conversion is performed by creating an instance of `T`'s corresponding `System.ValueTuple<...>` type, evaluating each tuple element expression of `E` in order, converting it to the corresponding element type, and initializing each corresponding field of the tuple value with the result.

 ### 10.3.6 Unboxing conversions